moorscode/stencil/readme.md

 1. An implementation plugin, which provides an engine
 1. A few lines of code in your theme to activate Stencil and let it know what you need

+Fortunately Stencil provides a settings page where you can easily install an Implementation and sample theme.

 Stencil requires your theme to have a specific basic structure.
 There are few requirements and a couple of starter themes to get you familiar with the